Chinese Immersion program

 What is the history of the Chinese Immersion program at Garfield?

 Garfield’s program is the newest SFUSD elementary Cantonese immersion program.
-The first immersion kindergarten class enrolled in the 2012-13 school year, and there are currently immersion classrooms in kindergarten through 3nd grade.
-A new class will be enrolled each year until immersion classes are established in K-5 grade levels.
+The first immersion kindergarten class enrolled in the 2012-13 school year.
 Garfield’s Chinese Immersion Program teachers closely communicate with other Chinese immersion programs in the SFUSD to collaborate, share best-practices, and work toward continual program improvement.